sbouslama/udacity_dataScientist_NANODegree/ETL/README.md

-**requirements**
+**Requirements**

-to install all the requirements needed in this project you should executes this command: pip install -r requirements.txt
+To install all the requirements needed in this project you should executes this command: pip install -r requirements.txt

 **Project details**